Learn the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants

 Before you can start looking for a PTA job, you’ll need to pass the National Physical Therapy Exam (NPTE).
 Once you’ve graduated from a PTA program, you’re eligible to apply for the exam.

 Requirements for licensure do vary by state, so it’s important to know your state’s individual process.
-More information can be found at The Federation of State Boards of Physical Therapy website.
+More information can be found on The Federation of State Boards of Physical Therapy website.

 Step 3: Prepare Yourself for Interviewing and Begin Applying